 These proving grounds are home to some of the wildest automobile action on earth.
 But it's all done in the name of making cars safer and more secure for ordinary people to drive.

-For more information about automotive safety and other related topics, follow the links on the next page.
+For more information about automotive safety and other related topics, follow the links below.